 As is often the case in a small town, Holt doesn't have a public transportation system that people use for their commute.

-The education level of Holt citizens is a little higher than the average for US cities and towns: 22.73% of adults in Holt have at least a bachelor's degree.
+The citizens of Holt are slightly better educated than the national average of 21.84% for all cities and towns, with 22.73% of adults in Holt having a bachelor's degree or advanced degree.

 The per capita income in Holt in 2022 was $32,460, which is middle income relative to Florida and the nation.
 This equates to an annual income of $129,840 for a family of four.
 However, Holt contains both very wealthy and poor people as well.